-25.5 Life Insurance and Accidental Death and Dismemberment
+25.6 Life Insurance & Accidental Death & Dismemberment

-The Employer shall pay one hundred percent (100%) of the premiums for life insurance and accidental death and dismemberment.

-The benefit will be two times (2x) annual salary rounded to the next \$1000.

-The plan shall include provision for conversion at the time of retirement or termination.
+- One hundred percent (100%) Employer paid. - Two times (2x) annual salary to closest one thousand dollars (\$1,000). - Include provision for conversion at time of retirement or termination.

-25.6 Medical Examination
+25.7 Medical Examination

 When the Employer requires an employee to submit to a medical examination for insurance purposes or for the purposes of an independent medical opinion, it shall be at the Employer's expense and on the Employer's time.